We all want to be happier and healthier, but truth be told, most ‘general health’ supplements are a waste of time and money.

-While NAC does appear to be effective, the dose required to achieve these effects is quite high.
+While NAC does appear to be effective, the dosage required to achieve these benefits is quite high.

 In recent years, we’ve seen a few pre-workout supplements use NAC, but due to it’s bitter, sulfuric taste, it’s difficult to make palatable.

 For that reason, pretty much all pre-workout supplements that contain NAC are extremely under-dosed, so performance enhancement is far from guaranteed.

 If it’s better muscular endurance you’re after, it’s probably best to just buy your NAC separately and dose it properly.
 Of course, you could always just use a more proven endurance enhancer like Citrulline as well.

 This may seem a little odd, but NAC is also used in the field of psychiatry as a potential treatment for addiction.

 It’s unclear how exactly it’s doing this, but plenty of studies have confirmed an anti-addictive property of NAC with multiple different substances, from mildly addicted (Marijuana) to ultra-addictive (Cocaine).

 It definitely works.
 It’s just the ‘how’ that we don’t quite fully understand yet.